-Most guidelines require that the pH of the sushi rice is maintained below 4.6 (Food Safety Guidelines for the Preparation and Display of Sushi, NSW), but it can vary in different states (Victoria).
+Most guidelines require that the pH of the sushi rice is maintained below 4.6 (Food safety guidelines for preparation and display of Sushi require the pH of Sushi rice to be maintained at or below 4.6), but it can vary in different states (Victoria).

 A number of our customers are required to maintain a record of hold times and pH levels.
 The following pH meters are some of their favourites

 Portable Food and Dairy pH Meter

 The HI98161 Professional Foodcare Portable pH Meter is a portable pH and temperature meter designed specifically for food applications.
 When used with the FC2023 Foodcare pH Electrode for Dairy Products and Semi-Solid Foods, it makes measuring sushi rice a breeze.